Won 11, Drew 1, Lost 7, For 1716, Against 1645.

 Frank McCormack, the full forward for the Richmond Recruits under 18 team, kicks nine goals, a Recruits record, against Prahran Rovers at the reserve on the corner of Swan Street and Punt Road (now Gosch’s Paddock).

-Jack Titus kicks eight goals against South Melbourne at Punt Road.
+Jack Titus kicks 8.7 against South Melbourne at Punt Road.
 Jack, who donates a weekly prize to the best Cubs’ player, is awarded the best player prize but politely suggests that the money go to a first year player.
 George Bates graciously accepts it.

 Jack Dyer, and Dick Harris leave with the Victorian team for the carnival in Perth.
 They will miss next week’s game against Essendon.